 First, know that your spending budget isn’t necessarily the exact same every month.
-Among the biggest problems with lots of budgeting applications is that you make your spending budget, then are expected to utilize it every month.
+Among the biggest problems with lots of budgeting, applications are that you make your spending budget, they are expected to utilize it every month.
 I do not know about you, but each month is different for me.

 In a month, when several buddies have birthdays, I would spend more money to eat out.
 However, in a month in which I am staying home most nights, by supermarket spending budget might move up.
-Just know that it is okay to your spending budget to adapt to whatever is going on in your life in the time.
+Just know that it is okay for your spending budget to adapt to whatever is going on in your life at the time.

-post you may also like how to be productive when you don’t have any thing to do
+The posts you may also like how to be productive when you don’t have anything to do